API

 }

-kind is pain or competitor.
+kind is pain, competitor, or self_promote.
 The signal.id and post.id are the same durable ids the read API uses, so a pushed signal and one you later fetch line up.

 We also set these headers on every send: